distribution/distribution/docs/index.md

  * tightly control where your images are being stored
  * fully own your images distribution pipeline
- * integrate images storage and distribution into your inhouse development workflow
+ * integrate image storage and distribution tightly into your in-house development workflow

 ## Alternatives